Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Introduction

 \section{Introduction}

-Link prediction is often used to speed up network data collection and impute connections missed by data gathering.
-As such, link prediction is a common procedure of network analysis across different disciplines, including the study of social~\cite{liben2007link}, biological~\cite{sulaimany2018link}, information~\cite{cao2016link}, and epidemic~\cite{toroczkai2007proximity} networks.
-Over the years, various methods have been developed for link prediction, such as local similarity indices \cite{lu2011link, zhou2009predicting}, network embedding \cite{cui2018survey, li2018deep}, matrix completion \cite{koren2009matrix, de2017community}, ensemble learning\cite{ghasemian2016detectability}, and others \cite{kumar2020link, martinez2016survey}.
+Link prediction serves as a valuable tool to expedite network data collection and compensate for edges missed during the data-gathering process.
+Indeed, link prediction is a prevalent technique in network analysis across various domains \cite{peixoto2019network, young2020bayesian}, encompassing studies in social networks \cite{liben2007link}, biological networks \cite{sulaimany2018link, chatterjee2021ai}, information networks \cite{cao2016link}, and epidemic networks \cite{toroczkai2007proximity}.
+A multitude of methods have been developed for link prediction over the years, including local similarity indices \cite{lu2011link, zhou2009predicting}, network embedding techniques \cite{cui2018survey, li2018deep}, matrix completion approaches \cite{koren2009matrix, de2017community}, ensemble learning methods \cite{ghasemian2016detectability}, and other methodologies \cite{kumar2020link, martinez2016survey}.